Happiness is writing for me but where does the time go and how much do I actually write?

 a talent shared by Jeanette

-who loves theatre and to choose
+who adores theatre and to choose

-serenity listening to music
+serenity listening to classical music

 whether operatic or dance

-she loves to go to the cinema
+and loves to go to the cinema

-and with beautiful English skin
+With her beautiful English skin

-rosy-cheeks regardless of fashion
+rosy-cheeked regardless of fashion

-she’s travelled from Tibet to Marrakesh
+She’s travelled from Tibet to Marrakesh

-citing bushwalking as a passion
+and cites bushwalking as a passion.

 Jeannette’s love of reading and writing

-shared by Fay, a first meeting reveals
+shared by Fay, their meeting revealed

-and grief’s strain on life’s journey
+how grief’s strain on life’s journey

-has oft times their sadness sealed
+has oft times their sadness sealed.

-these two widows, like many others
+These two widows like many others

 have made a silent promise